 Engineers the world over have historically kept a unique technology all to themselves.
 Large, bulky, and expensive 3D printing machines have been in use for over 30 years.
 Used in the aerospace, automobile, and the defense industry, where rapid prototyping and one-off parts were needed.
-Today, technological advances have created 3-Dimensional printers that can fit onto our desk.
+Today, technological advances have created 3-Dimensional printers that can fit onto our desks.
 The rise of the internet brought the personal computer and cloud-based technology access to 3D printing in ways never imagined.
 3D Hubs, having operations in 140 countries is showing real potential to democratize manufacturing worldwide.

-To democratize an entire industry such as manufacturing, this disruptive-technology is bringing solutions to long-held problems.
+To democratize an entire industry such as manufacturing, this disruptive technology is bringing solutions to long-held problems.
 No longer at the mercy of inflated manufacturing companies or high minimum order quantities, 3D print service is allowing organizations both large and small, to produce end-use custom parts.
 Imagine the future of online 3D printing in the regenerative field of medicine, state-of-the-art construction material, and space?
 To put some context on what that future would look like, let’s take a glance at 3D technology in those areas mentioned.

 3-Dimensional with Future Applications